Prunus africana: Ecology

 As with other members of the genus Prunus, Prunus africana possesses extrafloral nectaries that provide antiherbivore insects with a nutrient source in return for protecting the foliage.

 In addition to its value for its timber and its medicinal uses, Prunus africana is an important food source for frugivorous birds and mammals.
 Dian Fossey reports of the mountain gorilla: "The northwestern slopes of Visoke offered several ridges of Pygeum africanum ....
 The fruits of this tree are highly favored by gorillas."
 East African Mammals reports that stands of Pygeum are the habitat of the rare Carruther's mountain squirrel, and asserts, "This forest type tends to have a rather broken canopy with many trees smothered in climbers and dense tangles of undergrowth."

-It is currently protected under Appendix II of CITES since 16 February 1995 and in South Africa under the National Forest Act (Act 84) of 1998.
+It is currently protected under Appendix II of CITES since 16 February 1995 and in South Africa under the National Forests Act (Act 84) of 1998.

 Large numbers of trees are harvested for their bark to meet the international demand based on its medicinal qualities.
 Early studies on the effects of bark harvest showed that the harvest affected population structure, increased mortality, and decreased fecundity.
 However, quantitative studies to examine specific life history parameters and possible sustainable harvesting practices were begun only recently and 2009).
 In these later studies, the combined factors of mortalities of a large percentage of reproductive trees (especially the largest ones), highly reduced fruit production, and poor seedling survival seem to suggest a bleak prognosis for future regeneration and long-term persistence of the species in harvested populations.

 Uses

 Traditional and alternative medicine

 The species has a long history of traditional uses.
-The bark is used in numerous ways - as a wound dressing, a purgative, or an appetite stimulant, and to treat fevers, malaria, arrow poisoning, stomach pain, kidney disease, gonorrhoea, and insanity.
+The bark is used in numerous ways: as a wound dressing, a purgative, or an appetite stimulant, and to treat fevers, malaria, arrow poisoning, stomach pain, kidney disease, gonorrhoea, and insanity.

-The extract Pygeum is an herbal remedy prepared from the bark of P. africana and is promoted as an alternative medicine for benign prostatic hyperplasia (BPH).
-A 2016 literature review found that Pygeum offered no benefit.
+The extract called pygeum is a herbal remedy prepared from the bark of P. africana and is promoted as an alternative medicine for benign prostatic hyperplasia (BPH).
+A 2016 literature review found that pygeum offered no benefit.
 A 2019 review said it showed some evidence of BPH symptom relief.

 Other uses

 The timber is a hardwood employed in the manufacture of axe and hoe handles, utensils, wagons, floors, chopping blocks, carving boards, bridge decks, and furniture.
-The wood is tough, heavy, straight-grained, and pink, with a pungent bitter-almond smell when first cut, turning mahogany and odorless later.
+The wood is tough, heavy, straight-grained, and pink, with a pungent bitter-almond smell when first cut, turning mahogany and odourless later.